KatherineMichel/digital-commonplace/README.md

 ## GitHub API

 <!--
+GitHub
+https://twitter.com/zeke/status/1291563907606224896 | Zeke Sikelianos on Twitter: "@heroku I wish your GitHub Integration was a GitHub App instead of an OAuth App so the permissions could be more granular (single repo instead of entire org).
+This would empower GitHub employees to use Heroku more effectively inside the @github org.
+Is this on your roadmap?" / Twitter

+https://twitter.com/webKnjaZ/status/1283688115392204801 | Sviatoslove.py🐍 👨‍💻🏡:🇨🇿🇪🇺 @Ansible @RedHat on Twitter: "@codewithanthony modern Checks or legacy Statuses API?" / Twitter

 https://www.freecodecamp.org/news/what-are-github-actions-and-how-can-you-automate-tests-and-slack-notifications/ | What are Github Actions and How Can You Automate Tests and Slack Notifications? https://twitter.com/simonw/status/1268573694227386369 | Simon Willison on Twitter: "@jackiehluo If you have a Twitter API Key and somewhere you can run cron scripts you can use my tool to set that up for yourself - I use this ability all the time https://t.co/CE2VsGGhmR" / Twitter